Atlas-OS/docs/docs/getting-started/post-installation/drivers/gpu/nvidia.md

     - Power management mode - Prefer maximum performance
     - Shader Cache Size - Unlimited
     - Texture filtering - Quality - High performance
     - Threaded Optimization - Offloads GPU-related processing tasks on the CPU, it usually hurts frame pacing.
-If you are CPU bottlenecked, choose the ``Off`` option.
+If you are CPU bottlenecked, choose the ``On`` option.
     - Vertical sync - Off
 - Configure the following in the ``Display -> Change resolution`` page:
     - Configure your monitor resolution and refresh rate.